Do Feelings and Attitudes Have an Effect on Cancer?

 Can support groups and counseling help me?

-Can I control the cancer by thinking myself well?
+Can I think myself well?

-Research has not shown that techniques like guided imagery, relaxation, or meditation can control cancer growth.
+Mind-body techniques like guided imagery, relaxation, or meditation have not been shown to control cancer growth.
 However, these techniques can help manage some side effects and emotions related to cancer and cancer treatment.
-Pain, fatigue, nausea, vomiting, distress, anxiety, and depression can be helped with these and some other techniques.
-Managing these side effects and emotions may also improve quality of life.

 The American Cancer Society medical and editorial content team